BeyondQuality/beyondquality/research/public_speaking.md

 Kari Kakkonen: It is a way to attend more conferences, and thus learn and network more effectively.

 Marko Rytkonen: It enables participation to the conferences.
 Some employers do not support that, and some supports (So happy that current ones encourages and supports)

+### 11. Business promotion

+Dorothy Graham: When I first began, speaking was a way to publicise myself, as a self-employed software testing consultant and trainer, and later a small partnership.
+If people liked my presentation, they were more likely to want me to do some training for them.

+Bas Dijkstra: It is a great form of shameless self-promotion.
+As an independent consultant, I'm always looking for ways to get my name out there, and public speaking is a great way of doing that.
+You won't see / hear me sell my services directly during a talk, but I've had plenty of people coming up to me after a talk or a conference workshop asking if I was open to coming into their company.
+Well, of course!

+Maaret Pyhäjärvi: Entrepreneurial side gigs: Teaching can be a way of making a living too and conferences are ways of introducing you as someone with knowledge to teach or consult on.

 Take a moment to think about which of these resonate with you, or add your own.
 Your story and perspective are unique.
 No one else has lived your exact experiences.
 Even if a topic has been talked about before, your take on it can bring value.
 I used to worry “I have nothing new to add”, but remember: you have a story to share too!
 Your viewpoint, whether as a beginner or expert, is always unique and can shine a new light on a subject.
 Once you find a reason that excites you, hold onto it.
 It will keep you going through the work of creating and delivering a presentation.